xerial/silk-format/README.md

 # Detailed definition
 %record person(id:int, name:string)

 # Simplified syntax.
-You can use `-` instead of wrapping with parentheses.
+You can use `-` instead of wrapping parameters with parentheses.
-# If type name is ommitted, the default is string type
+# If the type name is ommitted, the default is string type
 %record person - id:int, name
 ```